lune-climate/lune-docs/docs/guides/integrate-payments.md

 ## Concepts

 - **Client account** - You must create a client account for each client to define their basic characteristics, such as name, currency, and beneficiary.
-Clients will be provided Lune default Project bundles
+Clients will be provided Lune defaults
+- **Lune defaults** - Lune has provided a default Project bundle for each of our clients.
+Every order will be placed against the following projects and ratios:
+  - Conserving forests in Asia - 95%
+  - Ocean Carbon Removal - 5%
 - **Project bundle** - Group of offsetting projects with similar characteristics., e.g., _Conserving forests in Asia_ and _Ocean Carbon Removal_
 - **Offsetting preferences page** - Present your customers with offsetting options for use in their payments flow